apache/couchdb-pkg/README-SNAP.md

 Be sure to read the [CouchDB documentation](http://docs.couchdb.org/en/stable/) first.

+Snaps enforce -- what was previous merely suggested -- the Unix philosophy that local binaries or libraries sit in `/usr/local/...` and anything variable is stored separately in `/var/local/...`.
+With this in mind, if are you going to use snaps for your database, the files will be stored in `/var/snap/couchdb/common` and your `/var` partition will need to be large enough for your database size.

 CouchDB defaults are stored **read-only** in `/snap/couchdb/current/opt/couchdb/etc/`.
 This includes `default.ini` and any `default.d/*` files added in the snap build process.
 These are all read-only and should never be changed.